ZhengShijieNUS/QueensAttack/Readme.txt

 ./findAQ N k l w
 •N is the size of a side of the board
-•k is the numer of pieces that every queen must attack •l=0 is short formatN,k:number:and l=1 is long formatN,k:number:pc1,pc2,pc3...
+•k is the numer of pieces that every queen must attack •l=0 is short format N,k:number:and l=1 is long format N,k:number:pc1,pc2,pc3...
 •w=0 is no wraparound, w=1 is wraparound